Gageperrin/it-notes/it-topics/cissp.md

 ## 3.9 - Design site and facility security controls

 Crime Prevention through Environmental Design (CPTED) is a specific professional practice that outlines guidelines and best practices regarding the design of building and surrounding structures.
 Considerations include threat definition, target identification, facility characteristics, life and property at stake, and operations (BCP/DRP).

 Perimeter controls include using landscaping design, grading, or bollards.

+A cable management policy defines the physical structure and deployment of network cabling and related devices within a facility.
+A cable plant is the collection of interconnected cables and intermediary devices that establish the physical network.
+A cable plant is generally composed of:
+* The entrance facility or demarcation point which serves as the entrance point where the provider's cable connects to the internal cable plant.
+* Equipment room: The main wiring closet of the building.
+* Backbone distribution system: Wired connections between the equipment room and the telemcommunications room or cross-floor connections.
+* Wiring closet: The connectionhub for a floor or large section of the building, connecting between the backbone distribution system and the horizontal distribution system.
+Also known as the premises wire distribution room, main distribution frame (MDF), intermediate distribution frame (IDF), intermediate distribution facilities, and the telecommunications room.
+* Horizontal distribution system: The connection between the various wiring closets and work areas.

+Protected cable distribution or protective distribution systems (PDS's) protect cables against unauthorized access or harm.

 Closed-circuit TV (CCTV) primaily serve as detective control.
 One must consider placement, image quality, and transmission media when adopting this strategy.
 Passive infrared devices are motion detectors that can pick up on infra-red light.
 Lighting, doors, mantraps, locks, card access, biometrics, windows, and walls can all be factors in physical security design.